guoxuesong/pikebox/README.md

 * Support in-line C/Java code in pike, AKA spear.
 * Some useful modules for pike or spear
 * Some tools to make coding easier, run box.sh.
+* AWLServer embeded in Plone.

 ## Class template and static data

 This feature is designed to handle always-changing project.
 A always-changing project is a project:

-* always changes,
 * you do not have a final design for it,
 * you want to change from one idea to another as smoothly as posible,
 * you want withdraw your change as smoothly as posible.

-How to do this:
+How to use this:

 * enter PikeBox run "sh box.sh; home;"
 * run "vi systems/MyProj.pmod" to create your project named "MyProj"
-* edit your project in vim, using class template and static data feature
+* edit your project in vim, using class template and static data feature, see below
 * run your project with "run MyProj [ARGS]".

 Following is how to use class template and static data feature in your code: